zaritskylab/metalspy/README.md

 pip install -r requirements.txt
 ```
+## TNBC Dataset and research result download
+Members at BGU lab can access the data and the trained models at BGU SISE cluster in the following path: `/sise/assafzar-group/assafzar/metalspy/` TNBC-metals-data and TNBC-metals-model, respectively.
+Otherwise, ask Leor Rose (leorro@post.bgu.ac.il) or Assaf Zaritsky (assafza@bgu.ac.il) for this data.

 ## TNBC Dataset setup
+The path to the data of this project is defined in the config file under `data_root_directory`.
-This project expects to find the following files in `<base_dir>/la-icp-ms` directory:
+This project expects to find the following files in `<data_root_directory>/la-icp-ms` directory:
 1. `240129 DeltaLeap.xlsx` - used for getting the imaging date for each core tissue sample.
 7. `LEAP code response data 05122023.xlsx` - used to get metadata about the core sample:
     * matching between core and resection